Step-to-Rails-Expert-rb/expert-todo/docs/README.en.md

 - Level 1: send a signup email
 - Level 2: a task has attached files
 - Level 3: Update the status of multiple tasks (task1 and task 2 into done, for example)

+### Third additional specifications
+#### Optional
+- Level 1: dupulicate a task
+- Level 2: a task has priority
+- Level 3: sync to the Google calender